lorenzobob0/stomp-websockets/README.md

 # stomp-websockets

-A fork of Jeff Mesnil stomp-websocket adapted as a npm mobule and webpack compatible
+A fork of Jeff Mesnil's stomp-websocket adapted as a npm module and webpack compatible

 # How to use:

-Fist, install stomp-websockets
+First, install stomp-websockets

 ```
 npm install stomp-websockets --save